tamaskenez/minuniq/README.md

 - Managing simultaneous interacting requests (join-game requests) which require synchronization/locking.
-- Identifying how the backend can be organized to provide scalability.
 - Real-time data stream for the client (increasing number of players and announcing winner for a game the client has joined in)
+- Identifying how the backend can be organized to provide scalability (this has not been implemented).

 ## Design choices